zjSamuel/ocaml_mahjong/README.md

 ## Tests

-* We already implement tests on our lib, and get overall coverage more than 90%.
+* We already implement tests on our lib, nearly contain all the basic fucnctions in our project and get overall coverage more than 90%.
 ![alt text](images/78b5b6a43dcf3bf2ca8b15b0aaaf19ff.png)